linda90321/ordering-system/README.md

 Yay!
 The tutorial seems to have a [github page](https://github.com/scotch-io/node-todo) which provides instructions to quickly install some code .

-1. Clone the repository, `git clone git@github.com:scotch-io/node-todo`
+1. Clone the repository, `git@github.com:linda90321/ordering-system.git`
 2. Install the application, `npm install`
 3. Start the server, `node server.js`
 4. View in browser at, `http://localhost:8080`